 The next step was to be a management consultant, after which I worked in the Private Equity industry.
 When I decided that I had enough experience, I started a Venture Capital firm with 2 partners in 2012.
 In 2013 we restructured the Venture Capital firm and I took the opportunity to partner with Wayne Stocks, a chartered accountant and brilliant businessman, to form Stocks & Strauss.

-TH: What are some of the most common misconceptions about your position as a venture capital entrepreneur?
+WW: What are some of the most common misconceptions about your position as a venture capital entrepreneur?